Volleyball: 5–1

 The 5–1 formation has only one player who assumes setting responsibilities regardless of their position in the rotation.
 The team will, therefore, have three front-row attackers when the setter is in the back row and only two when the setter is in the front row, for a total of five possible attackers.

 The player opposite the setter in a 5–1 rotation is called the opposite hitter.
 In general, opposite hitters do not pass; they stand behind their teammates when the opponent is serving.
 The opposite hitter may be used as a third attack option (back-row attack) when the setter is in the front row: this is the normal option used to increase the attack capabilities of modern volleyball teams.
 Normally the opposite hitter is the most technically skilled hitter of the team.
-Back-row attacks generally come from the back-right position, known as zone 1, but are increasingly performed from back-centre in high-level play.
+Back-row attacks generally come from the back-right position, known as zone 1, but are increasingly performed from back-center in high-level play.

 The big advantage of the system is that the setter always has 3 hitters with which to vary sets.
 If the setter performs well, the opponent's middle blocker may not have enough time to block with the outside blocker, increasing the chance for the attacking team to make a point.

 There is another advantage, the same as that of a 4–2 formation: as a front-row player the setter is allowed to jump and "dump" the ball onto the opponent's side.
 Thus the setter can confuse the opponent's blocking players; they have the option to jump and dump or set to one of the hitters.
 A good setter knows and they are able to jump to dump or to set for a quick hit as well as when setting outside, thus they are able to confuse the opponent.

 The 5–1 offence is a mix of 6–2 and 4–2: when the setter is in the front row, the offense looks like a 4–2; when the setter is in the back row, the offense looks like a 6–2.